goofy-goofy/goofy-goofy.github.io/README.md

 We built it using HTML/CSS and JavaScript

 # Challenges we ran into
-We tried to use Gatsby, but many in our group were learning it for the first time, so ran into issues that come when you first use a development environment or learning a new laguage.
+We tried to use Gatsby, but many in our group were learning it for the first time, so ran into issues that come when you first use a development environment or learning a new language.
 But- we overcame!

 # Accomplishments that we're proud of
 Working together as a group from so many time zones!